Investigate maternal and paternal risk factors for violence during pregnancy: lasting impact for everyone

 Expected Outcomes

 The fundamental gains for the protection of women and prevention of violence emerging from this ambitious research programme are immense.
-The high risks arising from following a cohort after two decades, integrating clinically collected biomarkers, and including male voices are addressed by a dedicated and experienced Principal Investigator (PI) and team, along with robust research approaches.
+The high risks arising from following a cohort after two decades, integrating clinically collected biomarkers, and male voices are addressed by a dedicated and experienced PI and team and robust research approaches.

 Conclusion